 13 & 20-strings Koto player / Composer / Improviser / Computer Sound

 Born and raised in Japan started study the Koto when she was three, based in NY since ‘02.
-Kurosawa received first prize at the National Japanese Koto Competition for students in 1989 and 1992, and a scholarship from The Agency for Cultural Affairs of Japan in 1998.
-In addition to the Koto, Ms. Kurosawa also studied computer music while attending Keio University.
+Kurosawa received first prize at the National Japanese Koto Competition for students in ‘89 and ‘92, and a scholarship from The Agency for Cultural Affairs of Japan in ‘98.
 Her extensive performances in Japan, including appearances at Suntory Hall, Tokyo, and on NHK Broadcast TV, Kurosawa has toured in Canada, Germany, Malaysia, Russia, and the US.

-Kurosawa made her Carnegie Hall debut in 2006 at Weill Recital Hall.
-In 2011 she was principal soloist in Daron Hagen's Koto Concerto Genji, which premiered in New York City, US and in Stratford-upon-Avon, UK with Orchestra of the Swan and continuing to play with Hawaii Symphony Orchestra and so on.
+Kurosawa made her Carnegie Hall debut in ‘06.
+In ‘11 she was principal soloist in Daron Hagen's Koto Concerto Genji, which premiered in Stratford-upon-Avon, UK with Orchestra of the Swan and continuing to play with Hawaii Symphony Orchestra and so on.
 In ‘13, Kurosawa was principal soloist for the premier of The Memory Stone at the Houston Grand Opera.
-In 2014, she performed Koto Concerto Genji with the Hawaii Symphony Orchestra, conductor Naoto Otomo.
-In 2015 premiered Ballet: Tsuru commissioned by Houston Ballet and Asia Society Texas as a soloist and composer, collaborated with world top Hip Hop dancer Les Twins at the world heritage Kiyomizudera, performed at World Economic Forum in Dalian, China and a soloist for Koto&Shakuhachi Concerto FUGAKU by Takashi Yoshimatsu at Suntory Hall Opening Gala with Tokyo Symphony Orchestra, conductor Sachio Fujioka, also two of her original songs were selected for TV commercials of Jakuchu Ito and Magritte Exhibition in Japan sponsored by Yomiuri TV station.
-She continues to perform in local New York City venues such as Joe’s Pub, the Highline Ballroom, the Blue Note and other concert halls.
+In ‘15 premiered Ballet: Tsuru commissioned by Houston Ballet and Asia Society Texas as a soloist and composer.
+Collaborated with Beyonce dancer Les Twins at the world heritage Kiyomizudera, performed at World Economic Forum in Dalian, China and a soloist for Koto&Shakuhachi Concerto FUGAKU by Takashi Yoshimatsu at Suntory Hall Opening Gala with Tokyo Symphony Orchestra, guest artist for Japanese Connection at Kennedy Center.
+Also She continues to perform in local New York City venues such as Joe’s Pub, the Highline Ballroom, the Blue Note, Apollo Theater and other concert halls.

 She holds a BA in International Relations at Keio University, Tokyo also studied at computer music lab during her attendance.